bnjmnhssnn/Babelfisch/README.md

 ```

 #### Use cacheing
-In the case of large and deeply nested language files, it could make sense to use a cache module.
+In the case of large and deeply nested language files, it could be more performant to use a cache module.
 ```php
 use \bnjmnhssnn\Babelfisch;
 use \bnjmnhssnn\Babelfisch\StorageAdapter\FilesystemAdapter;